 |by Roger Chartier

 Well every year the mileage allowance, as the IRS likes to call it, changes.
-This year they have gone from the 2012 rate of 55.5 cents per mile up to 56.5 cents per mile for 2013.
+This year they have gone from the 2013 rate of 56.5 cents per mile down to 56 cents per mile for 2014.

 The reason that people are so excited to get news about what the mileage rate is going to be is that they want to get an idea about where they are going to stand with the government as far as deductions for taxes.